 - To disclose information to other third parties and/or service providers of Brevet and/or its service providers, regulatory authorities, and technology providers in order to comply with any legal obligation imposed on Brevet and/or its service providers or in order to pursue the legitimate interests of Brevet;

-- To monitor and record electronic communications for any of the purposes specified herein; and/or
+- To monitor and record electronic communications and, if applicable, calls for any of the purposes specified herein; and/or

-- To otherwise pursue the legitimate interests of Brevet, third parties, and/or service providers relating to your investment or potential investment.
+- To otherwise pursue the legitimate interests of Brevet and/or third parties and service providers engaged by Brevet relating to your investment or potential investment.

 Brevet does not honor “Do Not Track” (also known as “DNT”) signals or similar mechanisms transmitted by your web browsers.
 More information about browser tracking signals and Do Not Track signals can be found at http://allaboutdnt.org.